caspervonb/deno-wasi/README.md

 # WebAssembly System Interface implementation for Deno

+**Note: This module has been merged into Deno, further development will take place in the [Deno repository](https://github.com/denoland/deno)**

 This package provides an implementation of the [WebAssembly System Interface](https://github.com/webassembly/wasi) for the [Deno](https://github.com/denoland/deno) TypeScript runtime.